Exciting high level walking:

 Day 3 - At Lac de Montriond

-Excellent choice of local walks from a gentle stroll around the picturesque lake to an exhilarating ridge walk via the Ardent Waterfall up to the bustling village of Les Lindarets and then along the Super-Morzine ridge: fantastic 3600 views.
+Excellent choice of local walks from a gentle stroll around the picturesque lake to an exhilarating ridge walk via the Ardent waterfall up to the bustling village of Les Lindarets and then along the Super-Morzine ridge offering fantastic 360 degree views.
 Full walking route notes provided.

 Day 5 - At Chatel